 Otto is a Senior Lecturer in the MIT Sloan School of Management.
 He chairs the MIT IDEAS program for cross-sector innovation and is a co-founder of the MITx u.lab.

-The site was designed with Mobirise website template
+This page was made with Mobirise template